chef/automate/components/docs-chef-io/content/automate/centralizing_log.md

 ### Patch the Log Configuration

-Once you have created the **automate.log** file, patch the above configurations to chef automate.
+Once you have created the **automate.log** file, patch the above configurations to Chef Automate.
 Patching the configuration will start transmitting the `automate.log` file wherever the location is specified in `redirect_log_file_path`.

 ```bash
 sudo chef-automate config patch config.toml